Bobby Jones (outfielder)

-Robert Oliver Jones (born October 11, 1949) is a former Major League Baseball outfielder and a decorated combat veteran of the Vietnam War.
+Robert Oliver Jones (born October 11, 1949) is an American former professional baseball outfielder, coach, and U.S. Army soldier during the Vietnam War.
 He played all or part of nine seasons in the majors from 1974 until 1986.
 He also played two seasons in Japan for the Chunichi Dragons in 1979 and 1980.
 In November 2013, Bobby Jones became a coach for the Texas Rangers.

+Early life

+Jones graduated from Elkton High School where he starred on the varsity baseball team that won 26 consecutive games spread over two seasons in 1966 and 1967.

 Playing career

 Jones was drafted by the Washington Senators in the 36th round of the 1967 Major League Baseball Draft.
 He spent the next seven seasons with the organization, during which time they became the Texas Rangers, and debuted in the major leagues with them.
 During the 1976 season, the Rangers waived him, and he was claimed by the California Angels, for whom he played two seasons.
 He was released by the Angels before the 1979 season, and he signed with the Chunichi Dragons, for whom he played two seasons as well.
 He returned to the Rangers in 1981, and finished his major league career with them in 1986.